alexliberzonlab/old_website/openpositions.md

 **Location**

-The work will be carried out at the Turbulent Structure Laboratory, School of Mechanical Engineering, Tel Aviv University.
-The project is supervised by [Prof. Alex Liberzon](http://www.eng.tau.ac.il/~alexlib) and co-advised by [Prof. Bettina Frohnapfel, KIT](http://www.isl.kit.edu/558_519.php).
+The work will be carried out at the School of Mechanical Engineering, Tel Aviv University.
+The project is supervised by [Prof. Alex Liberzon](http://www.eng.tau.ac.il/~alexlib) in collaboration with one of the leading EU universities: Politechnico di Torino, Warsaw University, Imperial College, Max Planck Institute in Gottengien, ENS Lyon.

 **Requirements**

-We are looking for an passionate Ph.D. student with strong experimental skills and a good background in fluid mechanics.
-Optical flow-measurement techniques experience will be optimal.
+We are looking for a passionate Ph.D. student with a good background in fluid mechanics.
+Optical flow-measurement techniques experience will be preferred.
 The Ph.D. candidate should have a MSc in physics, mechanical, chemical, aeronautical or civil engineering.
 Good written and oral communication skills in English are required.
 Hebrew language skills are not necessary.

 **Conditions of employment**

 Upon fulfilling an entrance conditions of a Ph.
 D. position at the Tel Aviv University, you will get the status of a regular Ph.D. student with an appropriate scholarship for 4 years with an optional extension to 5th year.
-Scholarship will be extended to the senior Ph.D. student level from the research grant by the Germany-Israel Science Foundation.
+Scholarship will be extended to the extended Ph.D. student level according to the rules of Marie Sklodowska-Curie Action.
 Student visa to Israel is required.

 **Information**